Plane Failsafe Function¶

 - Connect to the Mission Planner via telemetry.
 Verify on the bottom right corner of the HUD that you are “flying” in a non auto mode (Manual, Stabilize, FBW are ok).

 - Unplug one of the telemetry radios.
 After a few minutes power off your autopilot.
-(Remember the autopilot will not go into failsafe until FS_LONG_TIMEOUT seconds of MAVlink inactivity have passed).
+(Remember the autopilot will not go fully into failsafe until FS_LONG_TIMEOUT seconds of MAVlink inactivity have passed).

 - Connect your autopilot to the mission planner and pull the logs.
 Verify on the log that the autopilot went into RTL after FS_LONG_TIMEOUT sec of MAVlink inactivity.